What is Model United Nations?

 Preparation is vital to an enjoyable conference experience.
 Students who research their topics and develop thoughtful and realistic solutions to today's most pressing issues will be better prepared to adequately participate at the conference.
 In addition to developing an in-depth understanding of the issues under discussion, students should also be able to formulate ideas and policy stands in the general interests of their nation.

 In 2000, IDIA developed the Conference Portal as a tool to assist students in their preparation.
 As the Model United Nations program is one founded in cooperation, collaboration, and dialogue, the Conference Portal has been designed to maximize resources available to students.
 This site offers students a personalized conference environment, full of research tools and links specific to their topics.
 The Conference Portal is also home to a series of interactive message boards where delegates begin talking about their topics long before the conference, and continue to talk with new-found friends once the conference has ended.
-Moreover, students will find a series of online workshops designed to help them better understand conference rules of procedure, and to assist them in their research for the conference.
+Moreover, throughout the months leading up to the conference, students will find a series of online workshops designed to help them better understand conference rules of procedure, and to assist them in their research for the conference.

 In addition to academic growth, delegates who excel in their committee sessions are recognized at the closing ceremony for their efforts.
 Awards are presented to students who take an active role in the activities of their committee, who show exemplary preparation for the conference, and who best facilitate the work of the committee.